 Delving into Cultural Attractions: The Toilet Museum and More

 Uncover a side of culture that’s both quirky and fascinating in this vibrant city.
 One of the most unconventional attractions is the Toilet Museum, also known as Mr. Toilet House.
-This unique museum creatively showcases the history of sanitation, blending art, history, and humor in its displays14.
+This unique museum creatively showcases the history of sanitation, blending art, history, and humor in its displays.

 Founded by Sim Jae-duck, a pioneer in sanitation awareness, the museum emphasizes the importance of hygiene in everyday life.
-Visitors can explore exhibits that trace the evolution of toilets across cultures, making it a distinctive cultural experience14.
+Visitors can explore exhibits that trace the evolution of toilets across cultures, making it a distinctive cultural experience.

 While the Toilet Museum is a highlight, don’t miss other cultural attractions that defy the ordinary.
 The Haenggung Palace, built in 1789, offers a glimpse into royal life during the Joseon Dynasty.
-Its historical significance and architectural beauty make it a must-visit15.
+Its historical significance and architectural beauty make it a must-visit.

 “These attractions remind us that culture isn’t just about the past—it’s about how we live, innovate, and even laugh.”